cgi-eoss/osiris/README.md

 # Food Security TEP

-[FS-TEP][FS-TEP] is an open platform for the food security community to access and exploit EO data in a collaborative virtual work environment.
+[OSIRIS][OSIRIS] is an open platform for the food security community to access and exploit EO data in a collaborative virtual work environment.
 We're a part of ESA's [Thematic Exploitation Platform][TEP] initiative.

 ## Source

-The latest and greatest FS-TEP source code can be found on [GitHub][GitHub].
+The latest and greatest OSIRIS source code can be found on [GitHub][GitHub].

 ## Building

-FS-TEP may be built and packaged using the shell scripts in the `build/` subdirectory.
+OSIRIS may be built and packaged using the shell scripts in the `build/` subdirectory.
 The main part of the project may be built simply via Gradle.

 To simplify the use of third-party dependencies in the full packaging pipeline,